anjumyaseen/password_safe/Readme.md

 * 📦 Encryption at rest (AES‑GCM via `cryptography`), vault stored at `~/.simple_vault/vault.json`
 * 🔁 Automatic migration of older plaintext vaults on first unlock
 * 🗂️ Custom folders and nested subfolders (use paths like `Entertainment/Netflix`)
+* ⬆️ Export Encrypted by default; plaintext export only under Advanced with strong warnings

 ---